 If you select to apply under our General Rolling Admissions Process, you may submit your application starting September 1.
 The priority deadline is March 1.
 Those who apply by the priority deadline typically receive an admissions decision by April 1.
 Applications are sent to the Committee on Admissions in the order in which they are received and completed.
 Therefore, it is advantageous to complete your application early in the process so your file will be reviewed when there is more space available in the incoming class.

-Our binding Early Decision Option is a way to indicate to the Committee on Admissions that AUWCL is your first choice for law school and you are committed to attending if admitted.
-You have the option to apply for either the December or January decision deadline.
-If you choose to apply early decision, please mark the option on your application and submit the Early Decision Certification.
+Our binding Early Decision Option (EDO) is a way to indicate to the Committee on Admissions that AUWCL is your first choice for law school and you are committed to attending if admitted.
+You have the option to apply for either the Round 1 or Round 2 decision deadline.
+If you choose to apply early decision, please mark the EDO option on your application and submit the Early Decision Certification Form.
 Your file will not be considered complete without the certification form.
-Please review the requirements and decision timeline for the Early Decision Option here.
+Please review the requirements and decision timeline for EDO applicants here.

 You will receive an email confirming receipt of your application within 3-5 business days of submission.
 Your file is complete when we receive your complete application, personal statement, LSAC CAS report, official LSAT or GRE score(s), and at least one letter of recommendation.
 Applications are reviewed on a rolling basis in the order in which they are completed.